WashU-ACM/acm-website/README.md

 ## Gulp

-Gulp is pretty useful for developement work.
+Gulp is pretty useful for development work.
 Right now, I just have a few layers of Gulp rules set up.
 The ones that should be run as `gulp <rule>` are below:

      scss - compile app.scss and place it in public watch - just watches all .scss files in assets for changes and